sebw/blog-old.wains.be/2005/2005-12-14-script-easily-check-services-status-easily.md

 xinetd : running
 named : up and running

-This should work on many Redhat flavors, if you take a look at the code, named doesn't output a regular "service is (running|stopped)", I needed to make a special line for this service
+This should work on many Red Hat flavors, if you take a look at the code, named doesn't output a regular "service is (running|stopped)", I needed to make a special line for this service